 Describe the requirements for the control and storage of Safeguards Information.

+Caution: The licensee physical security plan and defensive strategy presentation contain Safeguards Information.
+Control appropriately in accordance with applicable regional or site requirements.

 TASKS:

 Review the references listed above, as appropriate, to develop an understanding of the site security system and how to contact the central or secondary alarm station or security shift supervisor.